 Mysch/Hurst has eight floors for students, and floors are designated for male or female residents.
 Students share a main lobby and have access to a flat-screen television, pool table, and other hall activities.
 There is also a computer lab, laundry room on each floor, fitness room, and study lounges.
-Mysch/Hurst is also home of the Social Sciences Living-Learning Community for students majoring in pyschology, political science, sociology, social work, and criminal justice/criminology.
+Mysch/Hurst is also home of the Social Sciences Living-Learning Community and STEM Living-Learning Community for students majoring in pyschology, political science, sociology, social work, and criminal justice/criminology.

 All student rooms in Mysch/Hurst are traditional rectangular double rooms.
 Furniture in this hall is stackable or bunkable, so students may not bring or rent lofts.
 Included in each room are beds, dressers, desks with chairs, and closet space.
 In addition to a phone jack, one wired Ethernet outlet is available in student rooms, and wireless Internet service is available throughout the building.